 Tom entered the hospital with some trepidation he had brought some flowers and a card for Lucy several times he thought about turning around and leaving again.
 The memories of his late wife came flooding back and seemed just as raw as ever he had to fight back the tears.
 “Not again, not again,” Tom kept repeating to himself then stopped in his tracks a realisation dawning on him.
-“Why - not again, well it wasn’t quite the same,” he thought Lucy would get well again not like his late wife.
-That thought made his heart jump with joy confirming what the (why not again) meant just like his wife he loved Lucy.
-But did Lucy love him he wasn’t sure, but he would soon find out with renewed vigour in his step and hope in his heart he entered the ward
+“Why - not again, well it wasn’t quite the same,” Lucy would get well again not like his late wife.
+That thought made his heart jump with joy, confirming what the “why not again” meant just like his late wife he loved Lucy.
+But did Lucy love him he wasn’t sure, he would soon find out with renewed vigour in his step and hope in his heart he entered the ward.

-Anne turned as she heard a familiar voice talking to the ward nurse at the desk.
-Lucy was reading one of the get well cards and a little distracted.
+Anne turned hearing a familiar voice at the desk, talking to the ward nurse.
+Lucy distracted read one of the get-well-cards paid no attention to who was speaking.
 “I think you have a visitor,” Anne said with a sly smile.

-Lucy looked up to see Tom coming towards them and burst into tears of joy at the sight of him if it weren’t for Anne making her sit back she would’ve got out of bed and ran to him.
+Putting the card down, Lucy looked up to see Tom coming towards them and burst into tears of joy at the sight of him.
+If it not for Anne making her sit back, she would be out of bed and running to him.

-“I’ll be off then, see you two tomorrow,” queried Anne both nodded as Anne left.
+“I’ll be off then, see you two tomorrow,” Both nodded in agreement as Anne left.

 Lucy noticed a difference in Tom and was pleasantly surprised when he took her hand in his.

-Lucy beamed with delight sitting upright she leaned forward and firmly kissed Tom on the cheek.
-Tom smiled “I could get used to that,” he said his cheeks turning red a little.
+Lucy beamed with delight sitting upright, she leaned forward and firmly kissed Tom on the cheek.
+Tom smiled “I could get used to that,” his cheeks turning red a little.